theGBguy/twelveians/README.md

 ![GitHub license](https://img.shields.io/github/license/theGBguy/twelveians)
 ![Twitter Follow](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Ftwitter.com%2Fcgb_pandey)

-An android application targetted to photo bloggers to upload photo as their blog content in a swift manner.
+An android application demo targetted to photo bloggers to upload photo as their blog content in a swift manner.
-Uses Imgur to store images anonymously and Google's Blogger to upload the blog posts.
+Uses Imgur to store images anonymously and Google's Blogger to upload the blog posts which usually contains images.
+Originally made for [Twelveians](https://twelveians.netrakc.com.np/) to let the admin post his content quickly.

 ## Prerequisites to use this project